Petaurus/ImaginationHelper/README.md

 # ImaginationHelper
-This is an automated version of the method of finding inspiration for artists.
-It's blends pictures and returns abstract color spots in which you can find new ideas for your arts.
+This program blends pictures in different ways and returns abstract color spots in which you can find new ideas for your arts.

 # Dependencies
 - jpeg.lib